 Now we need to focus on benzene substituents and how they affect the location of subsequent additions.
 Here’s a list of the ones you would most likely see.

-In an Electrophilic Aromatic Substitution (EAS) reaction, the benzene ring acts as a nucleophile that attacks an electrophile.
-The reaction mechanism below outlines the flow of electrons that occurs during all EAS reactions.
+In an Electrophilic Aromatic Substitution (EAS), benzene serves as a nucleophile and attacks an electrophile, with the mechanism illustrating the electron flow shared by all EAS reactions.

 A common DAT topic: intermolecular forces—don’t confuse them with intramolecular forces, which bind atoms within a particle (e.g., covalent, ionic, or metallic bonds).